adamedx/autographps/README.md

 PoshGraph requires Windows 10 and PowerShell 5.0.

 ## Installation and usage
-PoshGraph is available through the [PowerShell Gallery](https://www.powershellgallery.com); run the following command to install PoshGraph into your user profile:
+PoshGraph is available through the [PowerShell Gallery](https://www.powershellgallery.com); run the following command to install the latest stable release of PoshGraph into your user profile:

 ```powershell
 Install-Module PoshGraph -scope currentuser